sudohogan/Rita/README.md

 # Rita
-Rita is an Application for converting between units of measurements, eg; from meter to kilometer, feet to inches, etc.
+Rita is an Application for converting between the units of measurements of Derived and Fundamental Quantities.
+Length for Example; Rita converts from meter to kilometer, feet to inches, etc.